 Public companies with large Bitcoin holdings

-Tesla: Although Tesla sold a significant amount of BTC in 2022, it remains one of the most visible tech companies that invested in Bitcoin.
+- Tesla: Although Tesla sold a significant amount of BTC in 2022, it remains one of the most visible tech companies that purchase Bitcoin.
 Elon Musk's electric car company now has about 10,725 BTC.

 Crypto exchanges with the most BTC

 - Binance: Since Binance is the world's largest crypto exchange, it makes sense that the company's cold storage wallets have large amounts of BTC.
 Currently, the largest single BTC wallet with 252,597 BTC belongs to Binance.
 This exchange also owns two other cold storage addresses in the most prominent 10 BTC wallets, with 143,314 BTC and 125,351 BTC.

 - Bitfinex: Based in the British Virgin Islands, Bitfinex is a crypto exchange that's well known for issuing the stablecoin USDT (aka Tether).
 Currently, Bitfinex owns the second-largest single BTC wallet with 168,010 BTC and another cold storage address with 16,379 BTC.

 - Coinbase: Based out of the U.S., Coinbase is the only crypto exchange that offers stock to U.S. shareholders.
 Since the company has to report quarterly earnings, it's the easiest to peek at the number of bitcoins on its balance sheet.
 Coinbase claims to hold 9,000 BTC in its reserves, equaling 0.043% of the BTC supply.